eyeamkd/Udacity-DSA-NanoDegree-Project2/blockchain.exp.md

 Hence, add() function's time complexity is O(1)

 print() however goes through all the blocks present in the blockchain, hence in order to print all the blocks, it shall cost us a complexity of O(B), where B is the number of blocks present "on-chain"

+## Space Complexity

+BlockChain():
+O(n) space time complexity is the order of growth of space required to create a block chain.
+Where 'n' is the number of blocks present in the block chain

+add():
+O(1) is the space complexity required to add blocks on to the BlockChain